jyellick/fabric-wiki/Quorum-Change.md

 configurations.

 At PBFT startup (or view-change), it will need to be given two things:
-* blockchain block-height
+* current (on-disk) blockchain block-height
 * access to the state
 With these two data, PBFT can fetch the current configuration, and discover whether there is a pending "next configuration".

-The state-update process will also need to be modified so that system chaincodes are thus-marked;
+The state-update process will also need to be modified so that system chaincodes are thus-marked (read-below).

 ### Managing the "system catalog chaincode store"